jnth/realtime-data-with-map/README.md

  * [Leaflet] for the map,
  * [JQuery] and the [flot] plugin for the chart.

-This example is based from a [PythonWise] blog.
+This example is made from an idea of [PythonWise] blog.

+For example, it can be use to follow a moving [Raspberry Pi] with a sensor data and a GPS.
+This Raspberry Pi must send data into a distant database.

+I made `fake_data.py` to simulate a moving Raspberry Pi. `monitor.py` is a [Flask] application to show data on chart and map.

-It work with Python 3.5 on Ubuntu.
+It works with Python 3.5.

 ## How to use it ?